Bhaswanth-A/ROS-Theory/Tools.md

 2.  roscd:

     roscd allows us to change directory or subdirectory using a package name, stack name, or special location.
+You can only move to the packages installed into your ROS system.

     ![](/Images/roscd.png)